 So let’s say you’ve started your Shopify subscription business, set your goals, and are ready to start monitoring your data.
 What choices do you have when it comes to analytics?

 Currently, Shopify Analytics will give you baseline data.
-And for merchants that utilize Shopify’s native Google Analytics connection, there is so much technical nuance required — especially with the GA4 deadline approaching.
+And for merchants that utilize Shopify’s native Google Analytics connection, there is so much technical nuance required — especially with the transition to GA4.

 Our friends at Littledata conducted a study of bigger DTC Shopify brands that process over 50,000 monthly orders via Shopify Checkout and discovered that only 88% of the processed orders were correctly recorded in Google Analytics.
 That’s a substantial amount of data that goes unaccounted for.